Hotshot369/Spring-2016-D3-Jenkins/README.md

 # Spring-2016-D3-Jenkins
-D3 Visualizations published as reports by a custom Jenkins Plugin after an android project builds in Jenkins.
-The data visualized are test and analysis reports.
+**Objective:** D3 Visualizations published as reports by a custom Jenkins Plugin after an android project builds in Jenkins.
+The data visualized are test & analysis reports.

 The folder named 'visualization-plugin' is supposed to be the Jenkins plugin source.
 1. Import it in IntelliJ IDEA.
 When prompted select 'Create project from existing sources'.